sbobek/lux/README.md

 ## Installation

-First of all  clonde the repository and enter it:
+First of all  clonde the repository and its submodules, and enter it:
 ```
 git clone https://github.com/sbobek/lux.git
 cd lux
+git submodule update --init --recursive
 ```
 Some of the packages used in LUX anre not available in conda, hence the following code should set up all of the requirements in virtual environment: